danfinlay/eip712-codegen/README.md

 [The documentation](https://docs.metamask.io/guide/signing-data.html#sign-typed-data-v4) has not always been the greatest, and in particular I think this method has failed to catch on because writing the verification code is a huge pain.

 Well, no more.
-This module will generate basically all the solidity you need to let users basicallys ign structs and then mostly just think about the structs you have signed in your code.
+This module will generate basically all the solidity you need to let users basically sign structs and then mostly just think about the structs you have signed in your code.
 This should really level up your ability to keep more user actions off-chain and gas-free.

 ## Usage

 Add this module to your project: `npm i 712-codegen -D` or `yarn add 712-codegen -D`.

-As a module:
+### As a module:
 ```
 const codeGen = require('eip712-codegen');
 const yourTypes = { primaryMessage, domain, entries, types };